leancodepl/corelibrary/docs/cqrs/command/index.md

 ## Contract

-Consider the command that updates name of the `Project` (caller of the command is required to have `Employee` role and own project).
+Consider the command that updates name of the `Project` (caller of the command is required to have `Employee` role and own project):

 ```csharp
 [ProjectIsOwned]